timofeysie/dynamic-forms/README.md

 Of course, it's a good idea to read to code and add the correct types.
 For now, just getting the example to work is enough.
 Just is just to find out what Cmi5 is all about.

-There is a basic question [in this example](https://github.com/beatthat/react-cmi5/blob/master/example/single-question-assignable-unity/src/ExampleQuestion.js) on the beat that react-cmi5 repo.
+There is a basic question [in this example](https://github.com/beatthat/react-cmi5/blob/master/example/single-question-assignable-unity/src/ExampleQuestion.js) found while looking around the react-cmi5 repo.
 This gives us a starting point for playing around with Cmi5.

 ### Fixing the linting errors with quick fixes